The role of point of care testing in a safer smarter emergency department

 You will receive an invitation to access our services via e-mail when your request has been approved.

 When you accept the invitation, and your organization is already using AZURE AD, you can use the same credentials to access Radiometer's customer portal.
-Otherwise, an account will be created for you automatically.
+Otherwise, a one-time password will be sent via e-mail to sign in.

 Effective 1 July, 2020